Hiking Pohénégamook Santé Plein Air - panoramic view

 Max altitude

-Explore 10.6 km of mixed forest and lakeside paths in Quebec's quiet Bas-Saint-Laurent region.
-This easy 3-hour hike with 200 m elevation gain balances intimate woodland sections with expansive water views—no crowds required.
+Explore 10.6 km of mixed forest and lakeside trails in Quebec's Bas-Saint-Laurent region, where quiet beauty replaces crowds.
+This easy 3-hour hike with 200 m elevation gain winds through varied terrain—dense woods giving way to expansive water views that few eastern Quebec destinations offer.

 Recommended for :